WaleedMuslem/ADL1_Quiz/Documents/Requirement_Specification.md

  language such as HTML, CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.

+ PHP: Hypertext Preprocessor ,or PHP is a general-purpose scripting language geared toward web development.
+It was originally created by Danish-Canadian programmer Rasmus Lerdorf in 1994.

 ## Non-functionary requirements

 Performance: The app must not lag hard enough to affect the user's performance.